kebasaa/SCIO-read/README.md

 How the raw scan data can be decoded is currently still unknown.

 To help with the reverse-engineering effort, the following data is available:
-- Some example scans are available in the folder "example-data" along with the SCiO app's output spectrum of the same materials (as screenshots)
+- Some example scans are available in the folder "01_rawdata" along with the SCiO app's output spectrum of the same materials (as screenshots)
 - A specific calibration plate was scanned with a device called the PolyPen, which has a spectral overlap with the SCiO.
 The scan of the calibration plate using both the SCiO and the PolyPen are available in the folder "example-data"

 ### Instructions for reading raw data (without the script in this repository)